microsoft/ELL/StyleGuide.md

 .h files should indicate `#pragma once` immediately after the header

 Next, indicate all `#include` statements.
 First, include files from the local project.
-Second, include files from other projects, grouping by project and adding the project name as a comment.
+Second, include files from other projects, grouping by project, ideally in an alphabetical order.
+Next include third-party library headers, like LLVM.
 Finally, include standard libraries.

     ////////////////////////////////////////////////////////////////////////////////////////////////////
     //